an-sh/chat-service/README.md

 - Reliable room messaging using a server side history storage and a synchronisation API.

-- Customisable message format via just a validation function (hook), allowing custom or heterogeneous room messages format.
+- Customisable JSON messages format via just a validation function (hook), allowing custom or heterogeneous room messages format (including support a of binary data inside JSON).

 - Per-room user presence API and notifications.